-HANDS:ON is a new digital training programme for medievalists organised by Cambridge University Library and Queen Mary University of London, which provides advanced students in medieval studies with practical experience in digital methods, technologies, design and collaboration.
+HANDS:ON is a unique digital training programme for advanced students in the humanities.
+Organised by Cambridge University Library and Queen Mary University of London, it provides students with practical experience in digital methods, technologies, design and collaboration.
 The theme for 2020 is ‘miniatures’, and students will be working with Tudor portrait miniatures at the Fitzwilliam Museum (Cambridge), liaising with scientists, developers, conservators and curators.

 Students from partner institutions will join initial training in preparation for the event, delivered online.
-Students will then convene for an exciting 5-day event in Cambridge, where they will work in multi-disciplinary teams to develop innovative prototypes for the exploration of medieval manuscripts on the web.
+Students will then convene for an exciting 5-day event in Cambridge, where they will work in multi-disciplinary teams to develop innovative prototypes for the exploration of manuscripts and artefacts on the web.

 Our team will deliver short introductory online modules leading up to the Hackathon on essential basic skills in web technologies, representing text in digital form, digital images, design thinking and collaboration.